 Because of the delay I had about an hour and a half left but it was already getting dark.
 I personally experienced a couple of the reasons it’s not wise to ride after dark in the Philippines:

-Many people just do not use their headlights at night in the Philippines.
+- Many people just do not use their headlights at night in the Philippines.
 It’s incredibly stupid and frustrating and I don’t know why they don’t, but that’s just the way it is.
 So, expect to be driving on a two lane road with oncoming cars or motorcycles overtaking in your lane WITHOUT THEIR HEADLIGHTS ON.
-Several near pant-soiling moments.
+Several pant-soiling moments were had.
 This problem was compounded by my motorcycle light being pathetically dim.
-I might get an upgrade if it’s cheap enough.
+I might get an upgrade if it’s reasonable.

 After I got situated I headed out to find some food.
 I found a delicious chicken joint that served chicken and rice in the same style as the Manokan in Bacolod: